 STEP 1: add the butter and oil over medium heat in a dutch oven or heavy bottom pot, then add the thinly sliced onions with a dash of salt.
 Cook on medium heat until softened, stirring often.
 Once softened reduce heat to medium low and continue to cook for 30 to 40 minutes.
 Stirring often during this whole process.

 STEP 3: add the beef broth, salt and pepper.
 Bring to a boil, then cover and simmer for 1 hour.
-While it's simmering slice baguette into ½ inch slices and brush both sides with olive oil.
-Place on baking sheet and bake in the oven at 400°F for 3-5 minutes, flipping halfway through.
-Once out of the oven rub each baguette with a half clove of garlic.
+While it's simmering slice the baguette into ½ inch slices and brush both sides with olive oil.
+Place on a baking sheet and bake in the oven at 400°F for 3-5 minutes, flipping halfway through.
+Once out of the oven, rub each baguette with a half clove of garlic.

 STEP 5: Place bowls on a baking sheet and broil in the oven for about 4 minutes just to get the cheese topping nice and bubbly.
 Serve with a sprig of thyme on top (optional)